Construction of Optimal Algorithms for Function Approximation in Gaussian Sobolev Spaces: Spline algorithms

 \section{Spline algorithms}

 In this section we consider a more refined decomposition of the real line.
 By partitioning the line into intervals of unit length and having the number of points placed within each interval decrease exponentially fast as one moves away from the origin, we construct an algorithm that attains the optimal rate $n^{-\alpha}$ in $W_\rho^{\alpha,q}$ when $q = 2$.
-This construction is similar to (and inspired by) those used in~\cite{DK2023} and~\cite[Section~3]{Karvonen2021}.
+Naive version of this construction based on solving a linear system [see~\eqref{eq:spline-smoother}] requires $\calO(n^3)$ computational cost, and is similar to (and inspired by) those used in~\cite{DK2023} and~\cite[Section~3]{Karvonen2021}.
+Faster computation is possible in some special cases that we do not discuss here.